Frequently Asked Questions

 When deciding which branches to prune:

-1. Color guide: Choose lighter green branches for pruning and leave the darker green branches, which are usually more mature and can bear fruits.
+1. Color guide: Choose thinner, lighter green branches for pruning.
+Leave the fatter, darker green branches, which are usually more mature and can bear fruits.
+Trim any branches that are diseased or malformed, as well.

-2. Inducing branching: Cut the bit off the top of the branch to encourage more branches to shoot out from one stem.
+2. Inducing branching: Cut the bit off the tip of the branch to encourage more branching behavior.
+This superficial injury wakes up the plant and kick-starts the branching process.

-3. Frequency: Young plants may need pruning once per growing season, while mature plants require 2-3 prunings.
+3. Frequency: Young plants may need pruning once or twice per growing season, while more mature plants may require multiple prunings.

 Pest and Disease Management 🪲